Dynamic annihilation pathways of magnetic skyrmions: Two-dimensional PS-LL model

 The two energy contributions required to stabilize solitons~\cite{Kosevich1990} are contained within the effective field $\mathbf{H}_\mathrm{eff}$ from Eq.~\eqref{eq:Heff}.
 The uniaxial anisotropy, contained in the local field term $\mathbf{h}_l$ introduces nonlinearities, while the nonlocal field term $\mathcal{F}^{-1}\left\{\kappa(\mathbf{k})\mathbf{\hat{m}}\right\}$ accounts for dispersion.
 Most theoretical understanding of magnetic solitons can be obtained within the micromagnetic limit~\cite{Kosevich1990,Bogdanov2020}.
 However, exact solutions are typically nonlinear, so their dynamics and decay can generally only be treated approximately~\cite{Heil2019,austrup1}.
-Numerical methods are therefore essential for accurately describing soliton behaviour in its entirety.
-For this reason, it is critical to assess the limitations that arise from the specific implementation of numerical models.
+Numerical methods are therefore essential for accurately describing soliton behavior in its entirety.
+For this reason, it is critical to assess the limitations that arise when implementing a specific numerical model.
 In particular, since the magnon dispersion relation quantifies the energy of non-collinear spin configurations, a consistent dispersion relation across spatial scales is required for correct soliton modeling.
+It is also important to note that the dispersion relation is derived under the assumption of small-amplitude, linear waves, but its physical origin does not rely on linearity.
+This is the key advantage of the pseudospectral model: the dispersion relation serves as a kernel that quantifies the Heisenberg interaction and can, in fact, be derived directly from first principles as shown above for the DMI and as traditionally done to obtain the magnon dispersion relation~\cite{White2007}.